Microneedling – Treatment of the Year02 Jul 2019

 We saw strong growth for Microneedling in the previous year, but according to Google Trends, the number of internet searches for “microneedling” has considerably increased over the past couple of years.
-In 2019 searches for this term are still on the rising and seemingly nowhere to stop.
+In 2019 searches for this term are still on the rise and seemingly nowhere to stop.
 You might think that the reason behind the treatment’s popularity rests in the fact that it is quite new in the aesthetics industry.
 Well, think again because according to various sources, microneedling was first used in 1905 by German dermatologist Ernst Kromayer.
 He was treating scars, hyperpigmentation and birthmarks.
 90 years later in Philadelphia, Microneedling was becoming the procedure we recognise today with the help of Dr Desmond Fernandes.
 At the same time, he was developing a small needle stamp which was inducing collagen production, these days known as the dermapen.

 Now that we know a bit more about the history of Microneedling, you might wonder what conditions this procedure can improve.
 Rest assured we have prepared a list for you.

 1. Scar correction

 Scars occur at the end of a skin healing process.
 Most common scars

 During the scar correction treatment, the needles penetrate into the dermis (the layer of skin that sits between the epidermis and the subcutaneous fat).
 This action produces micro bruises which accelerate the healing process.
 Needling is very effective in restructuring the skin in order to improve the look of scarring.